gionkunz/md-chat-workshop/README.md

 `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`

 ### Navigating the code
 There are already some branches prefixed with `step-` which represents a state of the workshop.
 Users with git experience can check them out directly.
-Otherwise there is the `step.sh` script available which can be used with a number (ex. `./step.sh 1`) and it will try to apply all your changes to the step you are about to checkout (in our example `step-1`).
+Otherwise there is the `step.sh` script available which can be used with a number (ex. `./step.sh 1`) and switch to a working branch named workshop where all future step calls will be rebased on.

+If you are sure that you can handle possible merge conflicts during rebasing you can also use the `-save` option to go one step further (ex. `./step.sh 2 -save`).
+This will try to keep your modifications and add them to a commit before the next step will be rebased into your working branch.

 ### Distribution build